 Problem animal poaching

 Animals aren’t always good neighbors.
 Herbivores such as wild pigs, deer and antelopes can do serious damage to the crops.
 So can elephants – with the additional benefit of being dangerous to people who try to defend their property.
 Lions, leopards, wolves, and bears can kill livestock and be dangerous to humans, too.
 Few dwellers of suburban houses and downtown lofts can realize how intense human-wildlife conflict can be.
-And can you really judge people who aren’t offered a legal and efficient way of handling the conflict, and are forced to take the matter into their own hands?
+And can you really judge people who aren’t offered a legal and efficient way of handling the conflict, when they are forced to take the matter into their own hands?

 Here, paradoxically, strict enforcement of game laws may be worse than no game laws.
 In the lawless situation, the locals could just get a gun and kill the leopard that kills their goats.
 One leopard dies, which is bad enough, but it could be worse.
 If there are game wardens watching, and the leopard continues killing the goats, the owners are forced to use subtler and deadlier weapons.
 Like snaring.
 About the only way to get caught if you set snares is when you come to collect the animals that are caught.
-So, poachers whose only interest is to get read of the pest don’t bother to check the snares.
+So, poachers whose only interest is to get rid of the pest don’t bother to check the snares.
 Many other animals get caught and die a painful death.
-Or, one can simply poison a waterhole – and who cares if all animals that drink out of it die, too.
+Or, one can simply poison a waterhole – and who cares if all animals that drink out of it die, too?

 In many cultures with despotic regimes your status depends on how many laws and regulations apply to you – or, better said, what rules you can break without consequences.
 The lower castes have to follow every rule, and for the Great Ruler there aren’t any rules, and everyone else is in between.
 This attitude is often characteristic of new democracies, too, where old perceptions may persist for a long time.
 In these societies a person of high position simply can’t hunt like an average Joe.
 They have to show their status by killing animals by illegal means, or in protected areas, or of protected species.